domhnallohanlon/thunkable_book_1/snapchat.md

 ![working filters](img/filter_final.png)

 Take you time to go through the blocks and understand them.
 Each event throws up a number of possibilities so we have to take all of these things into consideration to make sure our app doesn't crash.
 One thing we do is check to see if we've run out of filters from our lists.
-If the filter index has got too big, we reset it to 0, and if the filter index has gone below 1 we loop back to the end of the list using `length of list(filterIndex)`.
-Aside from that, it's really just a combination of everything we've already done in this section.
+If the filter index has got too big, we reset it to 0, and if the filter index has gone below 1 we loop back to the end of the list using <span class="block list">length of list</span><span class="block variable">global listOfFilters</span> Aside from that, it's really just a combination of everything we've already done in this section.

 ## 5. Geofilters